Program Description

 Financial Requirements

-Participants must be financially eligible to receive Michigan Medicaid.
-There are both income and assets limits.
-The applicant’s monthly income cannot exceed $1,133 in 2022 and a couple’s income is limited to $1,526.
-These limits are set per the Federal Poverty Level (FPL) and are adjusted annually.
+The applicant’s monthly income cannot exceed $1,255 in 2024, and a couple’s income is limited to $1,703.
+These limits are set per the Federal Poverty Level (FPL) and are adjusted annually in March.

 Medicaid also reviews the applicant’s past asset transfers back as far as 60 months.
 This is done to prevent individuals from simply giving away their resources to other family members, or selling them under fair market value, in order to qualify for Medicaid.
-This is called the Medicaid ‘Look back’ Period.
-Applicants found to have violated the asset transfer rules during the look back period may be subject to a penalty in their benefits.
+This is called the Medicaid look-back period.
+Applicants found to have violated the asset transfer rules during the look-back period may be subject to a penalty in their benefits.
 Learn more here.

 Benefits and Services